 Coping and support

-If you have a plan in place to deal with an episode of a fast heartbeat, you may feel calmer and more in control when one occurs.
-Talk to your doctor about:
+If you have a plan in place to manage an episode of a fast heartbeat, you may feel calmer and more in control when one occurs.
+Talk to your care provider about:

-- How to take your pulse and what a normal pulse rate is for you
+- How to take your pulse and what pulse rate is best for you

 - When to call your doctor